How to Boost Your Portfolio with Top Consumer Discretionary Stocks Set to Beat Earnings

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Charter Communications (CHTR) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $5.91 a share 10 days away from its upcoming earnings release on October 29, 2021.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Sonos (SONO) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $0.07 a share, just 23 days from its upcoming earnings release on November 17, 2021.

-By taking the percentage difference between the $5.91 Most Accurate Estimate and the $5.70 Zacks Consensus Estimate, Charter Communications has an Earnings ESP of 3.56%.
-Investors should also know that CHTR is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+SONO has an Earnings ESP figure of 200%, which, as explained above, is calculated by taking the percentage difference between the $0.07 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.07.
+Sonos is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported